Joe Knight (boxer)

-Joe Knight, (January 15, 1909 – July 1, 1976) was an American boxer born in Cairo, GA.
-The National Boxing Association awarded Knight the World Light Heavyweight title in 1933.
+Joe Knight (January 15, 1909 – July 1, 1976) was an American light-heavyweight boxer and former NBA world champion in the division.
+Knight had a very brief reign as world light-heavyweight champion that lasted just a few days, and without ever winning a world-title bout: the NBA had awarded Knight the title by February 26, 1933, and he lost the title in his first defense on March 1, 1933, to Bob Godwin.
+An extraordinarily formidable fighter for his day, Knight fought 164 bouts and was never stopped in any of his 19 losses.

 Early life

 Knight was born on January 15, 1909, in Cairo, Georgia.
-He turned pro in 1927, and knocked out "Battleship Sword" in the fall of that year slowly building his reputation as a boxer.
+He turned pro in 1927 and knocked out "Battleship Sword" in the fall of that year, slowly building his reputation as a boxer.

-Early career, 1931-2
+Early career

-On May 22, 1931, New York native Yale Okun became his fifth round knockout victim in Miami.
+On May 22, 1931, New York native Yale Okun became his fifth-round knockout victim in Miami.
 The final blow was a straight right to the jaw.
 Knight battered Okun with his left for four rounds before ending the bout in the fifth.

 Knight gained revenge against Spike Webb in ten rounds in Miami on August 7, though knocked to the mat in the fourth.
 He had lost to Webb the previous month, taking a knockdown in the first.

 Knight won an unpopular decision over Tony Cancela on January 7, 1932, in Miami.
 Cancela drilled staggering rights to the head of a groggy Knight in the closing round.
 Many ringside believed Cancela, the bout's consistent aggressor, should have earned the decision with a comfortable margin.

-Don Petrin, who claimed a late foul, fell to Knight in a fourth round knockout at Miami's Biscayne Arena on February 15, 1932.
+Don Petrin, who claimed a late foul, fell to Knight in a fourth-round knockout at Miami's Biscayne Arena on February 15, 1932.
 The bout had originally been scheduled for ten rounds.

 Charley Belanger lost to Knight on May 23, 1932, in a ten-round split decision in Boston.
 Knight had a considerable lead in the first four rounds, but experienced an assortment of blows to the body in the remaining six.
 He closed strong in the final rounds scoring several times with lefts to the head.
 The decision was unpopular with the crowd who felt Belanger had gained a winning margin on points in the last six rounds.